10 Medical Schools in Kenya

 1. Moi University School of Medicine (MUSOM)

-Currently, the University offers four undergraduate programs, including Bachelor of Medicine and Bachelor of Surgery (MBChB), as well as BSc programs in Medical Laboratory Science, Physical Therapy, and Medical Psychology.
-Additionally, there are 16 postgraduate programs available in various medical specialities.
+Right now, the University has four undergraduate programs: Medicine and Surgery (MBChB), Medical Laboratory Science, Physical Therapy, and Medical Psychology.
+They also offer 16 postgraduate programs in different medical fields.

 2. University of Nairobi Medical School

-Additionally, it operates two modern hospitals that serve both as training centers and healthcare facilities for patients.
-This allows medical students at UoN to gain practical experience while pursuing their studies.
+Moreover, they run two modern hospitals that serve as both training hubs for students and healthcare centers for patients.
+This setup enables UoN medical students to gain real-world experience alongside their studies.

 3. Kenyatta University School of Medicine

-The School of Medicine, previously known as the School of Health Sciences, was established in August 2004 as a center of excellence in health research, capacity building, and product development.
-The undergraduate program offered by the school is the Bachelor of Medicine and Bachelor of Surgery (MBChB) degree, which takes six years to complete.
+The School of Medicine, formerly called the School of Health Sciences, was created in August 2004 with the aim of excelling in health research, teaching, and creating new healthcare products.
+They provide an undergraduate program, the Bachelor of Medicine and Bachelor of Surgery (MBChB), which takes six years to finish.

-The school offers several postgraduate programs, including Master of Medicine (MMed) and Master of Science (MSc) degrees in various medical specialties, such as surgery, pediatrics, obstetrics and gynecology, and internal medicine.
+The school provides advanced programs for people who already finished their basic medical education.
+These programs include Master’s degrees like Master of Medicine (MMed) and Master of Science (MSc) in different medical fields like surgery, pediatrics, women’s health (obstetrics and gynecology), and internal medicine.

 The school also offers a Doctor of Philosophy (PhD) program in medicine and a Master of Public Health (MPH) degree.